xyuae/react-project-quality-indicator/README.md

 5. Upload and download interface for data in Excel format

 ## Design
-The website is about Overview/Add/List view
+The website is about Overview/Add/List view in a single page app.

 ## Methodology
 Build the project using ReactJS on the front-end for REST API system.